Street signs in Chicago: Historical signs

 Prior to the early 20th century, Chicago lacked a unified system for identifying streets.
 Brown signs with white text were used in the Loop, but in residential neighborhoods street names were painted onto poles or simply left undisclosed.
 In 1936, a federal grant allowed the city to install 64,000 yellow signs with black text for street names, but most were melted down for their metal in World War II.

 After the war, the city tested multiple sign styles in the Loop and ended up with returning to the black-on-yellow color scheme, installing signs starting in 1950.
 These signs were otherwise identical to modern signs, with directional and suffix information included.
-However, the federal Manual on Uniform Traffic Control Devices (MUTCD) revised its guidance in 1975 in order to make American street signs more legible to tourists from Europe, where signs were often green; it restricted yellow-on-black signs to warning purposes.
+However, the federal Manual on Uniform Traffic Control Devices (MUTCD) revised its guidance in 1975 in order to make American street signs more legible by adopting consistent color schemes; it designated white-on-green for guidance signs and restricted yellow-on-black signs to warning purposes.
 After the revised guidances were in place the city began duly replacing the signs.

 By the 2000s, yellow signs had become quite rare in situ, with only a handful of examples remaining in more distant parts of the city.
 This is in contrast to other cities, where old street signs are a more common sight.

 Modern signs

 Modern signs are green with white text.
-They are usually written in all-capital letters, but MUTCD guidance in 2009 recommended that mixed-case words be used instead, as they are easier to read.
+They are usually written in all-capital letters, but MUTCD guidance in 2009 required that mixed-case words be used instead, as they are easier to read.